jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/4_Physical_Load.typ

 // --------------------------------- collets -------------------------------- //
-Profile-conforming collets encase the wing's cross-sectional contour and serve as load transfer interfaces, as depicted in @fig_57.
+Profile-conforming collets encase the wing's cross-sectional contour and act as load transfer interfaces, as depicted in @fig_57.
 These devices typically operate in conjunction with load harnesses and crane systems.
 Wooden construction is prevalent for collets, comprising upper and lower sections secured through metal fasteners.
 Interface protection between the collet and wing surface can be achieved through intermediate cushioning materials.

 #figure(
   image("../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/4_Phyiscal_Load/1_Collet.png",